Git-K3rnel/VulnHub/HACKLAB-VULNIX/README.md

     (root) sudoedit /etc/exports, (root) NOPASSWD: sudoedit /etc/exports
 ```

-it allows us to edit `/etc/exports` which is The primary configuration for the NFS server is the /etc/exports file.
+it allows us to edit `/etc/exports` with `sudoedit` which is The primary configuration for the NFS server.

-This is the file that you use to specify what directories you want to share with the NFS clients
+This is the file that you use to specify what directories you want to share with the NFS clients.

 ```bash
 vulnix@vulnix:~$ sudoedit /etc/exports